Rolls-Royce Holdings: Major sales

-In 2011, Rolls-Royce faced questions concerning incidents with its Trent 900 Turbofan used to power the Airbus A380 aircraft.
+In 2011, Rolls-Royce faced scrutiny after high profile incidents involving the Trent 900.
 One of the engines suffered a partial power loss during a Qantas flight in February 2011.
 This followed an incident in November 2010 in which an engine disintegrated in flight causing Qantas Flight 32 to make an emergency landing in Singapore.
 The aircraft was extensively damaged and the airline grounded its fleet of A380s.
 The problem was traced to a fatigue crack in an oil pipe requiring the replacement of some engines and modifications to the design.
 Trent-powered A380s operated by Lufthansa and Singapore Airlines were also affected.
 Qantas gradually returned its A380s to service over several months.
-In June 2011 the airline announced it had agreed to compensation of US$100m from Rolls-Royce.
+In June 2011 the airline announced it had agreed to compensation of AU$95m (US$100m) from Rolls-Royce.

 On 17 April 2015, it was announced that Rolls-Royce had received its largest order to date worth £6.1bn ($9.2bn) to supply engines for 50 Emirates A380 planes.